MoElbayomi/react-portfolio/Labs/lab1/Lab1_Elbayomi_Mohamed_README.txt

 -----------
 [short HTML code]structure of the website
 [gitlab] [To Clone it](git clone https://git.cs.dal.ca/melbayomi/csci3172.git) do this on any command prompt
-[Timberlea Web Server](https://web.cs.dal.ca/~melbayomi/csci3172/labs/lab1/) - Hosting and previewing lab work
+[Timberlea Web Server](https://web.cs.dal.ca/~melbayomi/csci3172/labs/lab1/) - Hosting and previewing lab work timberlea link can see the website but the git link you have to clone it first then ssee it on computer
 =============================================================================
 Sources Used
 -------------